Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/togaf.md

     - Highest level of description for an organization
     - The main goal - is to find your Scope, to get where the scope is before you start.
 The worst - do the job for departments which never ever will read your documents
 * BDAT.
 The Architecture Domains
+    - BDAT acronym means: Business, Data, Application, Technology.
+        * Business - how you accepts customers, how do you create products.
+Processes about how do you conduct your business.
+        * Data - is about data and databases, content in these databases
+        * Application - is all about software.
+Out of shelf software or custom designed software you use to run in your organization
+        * Technology - the lowest level.
+Your IT infrastructure, servers, cables
 * ADM.
 The Architecture Development Method
 * Deliverables, Artifacts, and Building blocks
 * The Enterprise Continuum